-Having grown up in the economically depressed refinery port city of Grangemouth, near Falkirk, halfway between Glasgow and Edinburgh, their potential futures seemed limited, to say the least.
+Having grown up in the economically depressed refinery port city of Grangemouth, near Falkirk, in Stirlingshire halfway between Glasgow and Edinburgh, their potential futures seemed limited, to say the least.
 School mates Robin and Will, neither of whom were trained musicians in any usual sense of the word had, true to punk form, taken up playing guitar and bass in local punk outfits like The Heat (who released one single as The Liberators in 1980), and were trying to form a new band.
 Robin’s natural aptitude for electronics proved useful in building his own effects pedals.

 Elizabeth was two years their junior, and they knew of each other passingly at school.
 In a community often characterised by modest expectations, Liz had assumed she would follow her mother’s path working in a local textile mill, whiskey distillery, chicken factory, or perhaps even become a waitress.
 Being a singer in a band certainly wasn’t on the list.
 The boys saw her frequently, dancing on punk night at a local hotel disco—The Nash at the Hotel International—where Robin would occasionally DJ.
 Liz stood out, not just for her dancing and fashion sense (jumpers festooned with chicken bones), but because she would stay on the dance floor when Robin would play The Birthday Party or The Pop Group.
 “Most people weren’t happy with my choices,” said Robin, “but Liz was, as she kept dancing.
 We struck up a bit of a friendship.”

 An acquaintance from their youth, Colin Wallace, recalled to Martin Aston that Elizabeth was, “this little vision in fishnet tights, leather mini-skirt and shaved head, smoking cigarettes, playing truant until lunchtime.
 Shy and quiet, too.
 She was ostracised at school, as a weirdo, but to me she was unbelievably brave.”